dennishenderson/fibonacci/README.md

 Seres up all web requests for the Fibonacci UI

 ### Express API Server
-Handles all API calls
+Handles all API calls<br />
-/ - Returns "Hi" as a test
+/ - Returns "Hi" as a test<br />
-/values - Receives input from browser
+/values - Receives input from browser<br />
-/values/all - queries Postgres DB for all past values searched /values/current - sends current value to RedisDB
+/values/all - queries Postgres DB for all past values searched<br />
+/values/current - sends current value to RedisDB

 ### Redis DB